By Craig Dowd

 Modeled as a fairy tale told to their future-daughter, 2 Days in New York re-contextualizes much of the same content that preoccupied its predecessor, wading through, mocking and occasionally uprooting the modern family (Marion’s son, Lulu, refers to Mingus as his “fake daddy”), Franco-American politics, race relations and sexual stereotypes with flamboyance, charm and farcical exuberance, but does so with a more mature, if no less stable, approach, infusing its characters and the decisions they make with a grand significance they previously lacked.

-Like the two films that cemented Deply’s status as an indie-powerhouse with a pout, Before Sunrise and Before Sunset, 2 Days in New York largely unfurls in discussion, but unlike Richard Linklater’s two iconic films there are no long, voyeuristic takes and meditative, wide screen shots of beautified cities colored by tranquil blue skies
+Like the two films that cemented Delpy’s status as an indie-powerhouse with a pout, Before Sunrise and Before Sunset, 2 Days in New York largely unfurls in discussion, but unlike Richard Linklater’s two iconic films there are no long, voyeuristic tracking shots and sweeping vistas of beautified cities colored by tranquil blue skies.

 These scenes are hilarious and often insightful, but any whiff of profundity or serious observation about the inevitable flux of family, particularly when pitted against a manic city and a fickle art world, is often lost to the film’s breezy pace.
 The only thing anchoring them to a forward moving narrative is the anticipation of Marion’s forthcoming exhibit, at which, for ten thousand dollars, she’ll be selling her soul – conceptually, at least.